Kampi/ESP32-RAK3172/README.md

 > Binary mode with RUI3 API isn´t supported yet!

-## FOTA
+## FUOTA

-The FOTA for the host CPU requires [Bootloader Plus](https://github.com/espressif/esp-bootloader-plus)!
+The FUOTA for the host CPU requires [Bootloader Plus](https://github.com/espressif/esp-bootloader-plus) or similar implementations.

+## Clock Synchronization

+Clock Synchronization is provided for devices with LoRaWAN < 1.1.

 ## Use with PlatformIO